Content Formatting Tips: How to Structure Text to Keep Readers Engaged

 • Quality external links are a signal that the author has done the research, lending credibility and trust to the content.

-• Google can see if readers are clicking and it views this as a signal that the content is useful.
+• Google can see if readers are clicking, and it views this as a signal that the content is useful.
 This can help improve the article’s standing in search engine results.

-Placement of links also is important.
+Placement of links is also important.
 About half of readers won’t make it past the halfway point in the article, so include a useful, engaging link high up in the text.

-User experience should always be a priority and when it comes to links — think quality over quantity.
+User experience should always be a priority, and when it comes to links, think quality over quantity.

 • Don’t overwhelm readers with too many link options.
-They could decide to not click on any.
+They could decide not to click on any.

 • Don’t duplicate links.
 Have you ever clicked on two links, only to be taken to the same page twice?
 Frustrating, right?